Dynamical obstructions to classification by (co)homology and other TSI-group invariants: Abstract

 \section{Abstract}

 In the spirit of Hjorth's turbulence theory, we introduce ``unbalancedness": a new dynamical obstruction to classifying orbit equivalence relations by actions of Polish groups which admit a two side invariant metric (TSI).
-Since abelian groups are TSI, unbalancedness can be used for identifying when a classification problem cannot be solved by classical homology and cohomology theories.
+Since abelian groups are TSI, unbalancedness can be used for identifying which classification problems cannot be solved by classical homology and cohomology theories.

-In terms of applications, we show that the Wreath product of any two non-compact subgroups of $S_{\infty}$ admits an action whose orbit equivalence relation is generically ergodic against any action of a TSI group.
-We deduce that there is an orbit equivalence relation of a CLI group which is not classifiable by actions of TSI groups.
-Finally, we show that Morita equivalence of continuous-trace $C^*$-algebras, as well as isomorphism of Hermitian line bundles, are not classifiable by actions of TSI groups.
+In terms of applications, we show that Morita equivalence of continuous-trace $C^*$-algebras, as well as isomorphism of Hermitian line bundles, are not classifiable by actions of TSI groups.
+In the process, we show that the Wreath product of any two non-compact subgroups of $S_{\infty}$ admits an action whose orbit equivalence relation is generically ergodic against any action of a TSI group and we deduce that there is an orbit equivalence relation of a CLI group which is not classifiable by actions of TSI groups.